metacall/gsoc-2024/README.md

  - Create a GitHub action for integrating MetaCall deployments with your own CI if required.
  - Create a library for exporting the current MetaCall Inspect format into OpenAPI format, so it can be used easily on other projects.

-**Possible mentors**: Jose Antonio Dominguez, Alexandre Gimenez Fernandez
+**Possible mentors**: Jose Antonio Dominguez, Alexandre Gimenez Fernandez, Raj Aryan

 **Resources**:
   - Visual Code Extension: https://code.visualstudio.com/api/get-started/your-first-extension